Analysis | 4 takeaways from the final 2020 presidential debate

 “There was a spike in Florida, and it’s now gone,” Trump said.
 “There was a very big spike in Texas; it’s now gone.
 There was a very big spike in Arizona; it’s now gone.
 And there were some spikes and surges and other places; they will soon be gone.
 We have a vaccine that’s coming.
 It’s ready.
 It’s going to be announced within weeks and it’s going to be delivered.”

-Even as Trump was saying this, though, the number of cases nationwide was hitting its highest point since the middle of the summer, with both hospitalizations and deaths also increasing.
+Even as Trump was saying this, though, the number of new daily cases nationwide was hitting its highest point since the middle of the summer, with both hospitalizations and deaths also increasing.
 Trump has for weeks said we’re turning the corner, and this was in the same vein.

 Trump was also pressed on saying the vaccine was coming shortly and actually backed off it a bit.